FehrIsFair/4790Project/README.md

-# Full Stack RESTful API App
+# Full Stack GraphQL API App

-This app talks to a custom MongoDB/Mongoose backend to get data and serve it to you in the form of a "Favorite Anime/Manga List" App.
+This app talks to a custom GraphQL server powerd by prisma, apollo, and nexus.
+It als uses Postgresql to store its data.

-It's gets revolve around getting Anime/Manga and Lists.
-For Anime and Manga, its mainly by ItemType(Either Anime or Manga) ID and for Lists its both by User ID and Object ID.
+It revolves around getting Anime/Manga and Lists.
+For Anime and Manga, its mainly by type(Either ANIME or MANGA) ID and for Lists its both by User ID and ID.

 This is to demonstrate my skill in created a backend that can serve a front end and data from the backend to the front end.